quinnanya/quinnanya.github.io/src/_pages/cv.md

 * Learning Mode: Critical Issues in Online Education, panel presenter on "Experiences, Outcomes and Continuing Education".
 UC Berkeley, March 2013.
 * American Theological Library Association guest speaker, "Project Bamboo: the Rise and Fall of a Humanities Cyberinfrastructure Project".
 March 2013.
 * PNC 2012, "<a href="http://www.pnclink.org/pnc2012/english/program.html#18">Communicating Culture: Bulgarian Dialectology as a Living Tradition</a>", with Ronelle Alexander.
 December 2012.
-* ASEEES 2012, roundtable speaker, <em>New Frontiers in Slavic Studies: Digital Humanities in Theory and Practice</em>.
+* ASEEES 2012, roundtable speaker, *New Frontiers in Slavic Studies: Digital Humanities in Theory and Practice*.
 November 2012.
-* ASEEES 2012, "Research Without Travel: Independent Scholarship in the Digital World", as part of <em>Boundaries: the Challenges for Independent Scholars in Slavic and East European Studies</em>.
+* ASEEES 2012, "Research Without Travel: Independent Scholarship in the Digital World", as part of *Boundaries: the Challenges for Independent Scholars in Slavic and East European Studies*.
 November 2012.
 * BADCamp 2012, "Drupal and Digital Humanities".
 November 2012.
 * 7th Annual Slavic Linguistics Society Conference, "Digital Publication without Code: the Evolution of the Sofia-Berkeley Archive of Bulgarian Dialectal Speech" with Ronelle Alexander.
 August 2012.
 * FASL 21: "XML Markup of the Novgorod Birchbark Letter Corpus: Etymology, Morphology, and Sociolinguistic".
 With Andrew Dombrowski, Rafael Abramovitz, and Anton Melnikov.
 May 2012.